chaokunyang/py_install/README.md

 ## Contribute

 * Issue Tracker: https://github.com/chaokunyang/py_build/issues
 * I'm not sure if there is a better way to do this, or it has be implemented by others.
 If you know, just tell me.
-I'll be appreciated.
+I'll be greatly appreciated.

 ## LICENSE